 • Uncontrollable yawning on occasion, every day for the first week.

 • Occasional Headaches for the first few days.

-• Desire to clear my head with coffee
+• Desire to clear my head with coffee.

 • Better night’s sleep I’ve been sleeping sounder.
 Whether it’s six, seven or eight hours, the sleep is more solid.
 I haven’t been waking up as much, and some nights not at all.

-• Anxiety level is down I’m not generally anxious but there are times where I get irritated, like everyone else.
+• Anxiety level is down I’m not feeling anxious but there are times where I get irritated, like everyone else.
 Imagine, coming to a whole new country?
 Little things can be agravating, like someone picking their nose and then handing you a spoon that they’ve cradled in their palm.

 I feel the anxiety or nervousness I get now is only a fraction of what it was before going cold turkey.

 • Enhanced Clarity I feet an enhanced clarity while walking on the beach.
 It’s as if my senses are more open.